UTAUT Model Determinants, Questionnaire and Explanation

 The Body: Details and Essential Info

 Prime Minister Datuk Seri Ismail Sabri Yaakob participated in the ‘Ambang Merdeka 2022’ program at Anjung Floria with family members to celebrate the 65th National Day.
 The Federal Territories Minister Datuk Seri Dr. Shahidan Kassim, Deputy Datuk Seri Jalaluddin Alias, Senior Education Minister Datuk Dr. Radzi Jidin, and Transport Minister Datuk Seri Dr. Wee Ka Siong also joined the program held present 4.
-At midnight, the national anthem ''Tanggal 31 Ogos''and patriotic songs reverberated through the Dataran Merdeka ground—the civilians shouted to usher the occasion cheerfully.
+At midnight, the national anthem ”Tanggal 31 Ogos”and patriotic songs reverberated through the Dataran Merdeka ground—the civilians shouted to usher in the occasion cheerfully.

-The 31 August is the official Independence Day in Malaysia, also known as Hari Merdeka.
+31 August is the official Independence Day in Malaysia, also known as Hari Merdeka.
 People celebrate this day with respect and joy to commemorate the Declaration of Independence on 31 August 1957.
-After two years, people celebrate Malaysia's 65th National Day, full of patriotic spirit and amusement.
+After two years, people celebrate Malaysia’s 65th National Day, full of patriotic spirit and amusement.

 The most fantastic event was displaying fireworks for five minutes that lit up the Kuala Lumpur sky.
-The program has been blessed by the clear weather influencing people from all walks of life to cheer the crowd.
+The program has been blessed by the clear weather, influencing people from all walks of life to cheer the crowd.

 Earlier, many famous local artists such as Ella, Haqiem Rusli, Man Bai, and Ameng Spring performed to treat the crowd.
-The most local point in Kuala Lumpur, including KLCC and Botanical Gardens, was flooded with thousands of people to commemorate National Day.
+The most local point in Kuala Lumpur, including KLCC and the Botanical Gardens, was flooded with thousands of people to commemorate National Day.

 The Tail: Additional Info

-However, the gathering of thousands of people caused heavy traffic surrounding the area of KLCC.
-Kuala Lumpur police managed to control heavy traffic and ensured participants' safety and security.
+However, the gathering of thousands of people caused heavy traffic surrounding the area of the KLCC.
+Kuala Lumpur police managed to control heavy traffic and ensured participants’ safety and security.

 The inverted pyramid is used chiefly globally in traditional print journalism frameworks for news writing.
 It organizes the news story chronologically and presents the news’s main point in the first paragraph, including facts and evidence.
 The inverted pyramid style of news writing has advantages and disadvantages in news writing.